Things To Do in the North Shore Area

 Bayfront Blues Festival

 The Annual Blues Festival is one of the largest annual outdoor music festivals in the Midwest.
 It showcases nearly 30 national performances on two concert stages in August at Bayfront Festival Park.
-The dates are August 12-14, 2016.
 Make your plans to stay with us and enjoy all the Blues Festival fun!
 We can usually hear the great music from our front porch.

-The grandest ships on the water will be in Duluth August 18-21, 2016.
-This attraction is the biggest event ever in Duluth.
+The grandest ships on the water were in Duluth August, 2016.
+The fantastic attraction brings more people to Duluth than any other event.
+The Tall Ships visit Duluth every three years–we will post a date as soon as it is published!
 For all the information, visit the website at Tall Ships.

 Richard I. Bong World War II Heritage Center

 305 Harbor View Parkway, Belknap and Highways 2/53 in Superior, Wisconsin.
 This building is a tribute to World War II participants.
 A rare P-38 fighter jet serves as the centerpiece of the museum.
 (888) 816-WWII

 318 North 14th Avenue East in a vintage 1891 Duluth home.
 This gallery is dedicated exclusively to the artist-made original print and the artists are members of the Northern Printmakers Alliance.
 The gallery is open for visitors every week from 12:00 to 4:00 p.m.
 Thursday through Saturday as well as by appointment.
 (218) 724-3089

 The Hawk Ridge Nature Reserve located in Duluth, Minnesota, provides some of North America’s best autumn hawk watching.
 An average of over 94,000 raptors migrate to the Ridge from mid-August through November.
 Hawk Ridge Weekend is September 16-18, 2016.